knxd/knxd/README.md

 * Is something on your network echoing multicast packets?
 (Yes, that happens.)

 If you can't figure out the cause of the failure, please open an issue.

-### Daemon Configuration

-Daemon configuration differs depending on whether you use systemd.
-If "systemctl status" emits something reasonable, you are.

-If you use systemd, the configuration file is ``/etc/knxd.conf``.
-Socket activation is used for the default IP and Unix sockets (port 6720 and /run/knx, respectively).

-Without systemd, on Debian, edit ``/etc/default/knxd``.

-The default Unix socket is ``/run/knx``.
-Old eibd clients may still use ``/tmp/eib`` to talk to knxd.
-You need to either change their configuration, or add "-u /tmp/eib" to knxd's options.
-(This was the default for "-u" before version 0.11.)

-### New ".ini" configuration file

-knxd is typically started with "knxd /etc/knxd.ini".

-The file format is documented in "doc/inifile.rst".
-You might want to use the program "/usr/lib/knxd_args" to create it from previous versions' command-line arguments.

 ### Adding a TPUART USB interface